rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 | 10000|     40040|   543696|     480056|
 |100000|    400040|  5862192|    4800056|

-For Int sets, the memory usage of HashSet or SortedSet is *more than ten times* more than an Array[Int] or an ArraySet[Int].
+For Int sets, the memory usage of SortedSet is *about 12 times* more than that of ArraySet.
+The memory usage of HashSet is *about 14 times* higher than for ArraySet.

 ## ArrayMap